HitchedSyringe/Sleepy/README.md

 3. **Setup configuration**

-    The next step is to set up configuration.
+    The next step is to set the configuration variables found in the `config_template.ini` file.
+If necessary, a raw copy/paste-able version can be found [here](https://raw.githubusercontent.com/HitSyr/Sleepy/master/config_template.ini).

-    * Edit the file `config_template.ini`.
-This file should already be included.
-If not, you can get it from [here](https://bitbucket.org/SleepyDevelopment/slee.py-discord/src/master/config_template.ini).
     * Set the variables as desired.
 Descriptions for each variable are provided in the file.
         * In order to run the bot, `discord_bot_token` (under `Secrets`) must have a valid bot token.
-You can get one from [here](https://www.discord.com/developers).
+You can acquire one from Discord's [developer portal](https://www.discord.com/developers).
-        * `webhook_url` (under `Secrets`) must also have a valid webhook url.
-See [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more information.
+        * `webhook_url` (under `Secrets`) must also have a valid webhook URL.
+Read Discord's [support article](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) on webhooks for more information.
     * When finished, rename `config_template.ini` to `config.ini`.
-        * You can also rename this file to whatever you like, however, you must follow the special running instructions specified below.
+        * You may also rename this file to whatever you like, however, you must follow the special running instructions specified below.

 4. **Running**